top of page

 Taking Action Now: Your Supply Chain Security Checklist

-• Map every vendor — Include direct partners and their upstream suppliers.
+• Map every vendor.
+Include direct partners and their upstream suppliers.

-• Classify by risk — Prioritize based on access to sensitive systems or data.
+• Classify by risk.
+Prioritize based on access to sensitive systems or data.

-• Adopt Zero-Trust controls — Limit access, enforce MFA, and segment your network.
+• Adopt Zero-Trust controls.
+Limit access, enforce MFA, and segment your network.

-• Monitor continuously — Watch for suspicious activity or changes in vendor systems.
+• Monitor continuously.
+Watch for suspicious activity or changes in vendor systems.

-Your business may be protected—but what about your vendors?
-At Ayvant IT Services, we help small and mid-sized businesses strengthen their defenses against rising supply chain cyberattacks.
-From vendor risk assessments to Zero-Trust implementation and 24/7 threat monitoring, we provide end-to-end IT solutions that identify vulnerabilities before attackers can exploit them.
-Don’t let third-party risks derail your operations.
-Call us today! for a free consultation and start securing your entire digital ecosystem with confidence.
+Your business may be protected, but what about your vendors?
+At Ayvant IT Services, we help small and mid-sized businesses strengthen their defenses against supply chain cyberattacks.
+We offer vendor risk assessments, Zero-Trust implementation, and 24/7 threat monitoring.
+Our end-to-end IT solutions help you find vulnerabilities before attackers do.

 Comments